hashamali/slingshot/README.md

 * `SMTP_PASSWORD`: The password for your SMTP email account.
 * `EMAIL_FROM`: The email account to send from.
 * `EMAIL_TO`: The emails to send to.
 If more than one recipient, use a comma separated list.
+* `RECAPTCHA_SECRET`: Optional if reCAPTCHA token validation is needed.

 ###### Example